coryt/coryt.github.io/_posts/2015-01-25-api-throttling-with-servicestack.md

 _scriptSha = _redisClient.LoadLuaScript(ReadLuaScriptResource("rate_limit.lua"));
 {% endhighlight %}

 Next is our function ```CheckIfRequestShouldBeThrottled``` which is called on every request.
 We can do a quick lookup to see if our request type has throttling info which, if it does, build up a key of RemoteIp and OperationName.
-This will be used to create buckets based on the time internal configured for this Operation.
+This will be used to create buckets based on the time interval configured for this Operation.
 We'll touch more on this shortly.
 Then we actually need to call into redis, using the sha we received earlier to the cached lua script, the key and the throttling information for the given Operation being called.
 Our script returns 1 if we should throttle the request or null if we shouldn't, so check the result, and if we are supposed to throttle this request, set the status to 429 with a description that the client has been throttled.

 {% highlight c# linenos %}
 private void CheckIfRequestShouldBeThrottled(IRequest request, IResponse response, object requestDto)